tardate/LittleCodingKata/databases/mysql/install_macosx/README.md

-# Running MySQL on MacOSX
+# Running MySQL on MacOS

-Notes on installing and running MySQL on MacOSX
+Notes on installing and running MySQL on MacOS

 ## Notes